circuitbeard/node-red-contrib-petduino/README.md

 A node to process incoming events from a Petduino and their associated values.

-Input can be either a serial or JSON formattd payload (serial if the Petduino is directly connected to Node-RED server, or JSON if connected to an online API).
+Input can be either a serial or JSON formatted payload *(serial if the Petduino is directly connected to Node-RED server, or JSON if connected to an online API)*, **msg.payload** containse the event payload (if any).

 Node will only trigger if the incoming event matches the selected event in config.

-**msg.payload** containers the event payload (if any).

 ### pet-action

 A node to construct a Petduino action payload.

-Output can be either a serial or JSON formattd payload (serial if the Petduino is directly connected to Node-RED server, or JSON if connected to an online API).
+Output can be either a serial or JSON formatted payload *(serial if the Petduino is directly connected to Node-RED server, or JSON if connected to an online API)*.

-On trigger the node will generate an action payload object for the selected action in config, with the configured value, or the **msg.payload** if no value is configured.
+On trigger the node will generate an action payload object for the selected action in config, with the configured value, or the **msg.payload** value if no config value is defined.

 ### screen